-For more information on how Applicants and submission institution are accountable, consult the Tri-agency guidance on the STRAC Policy.
+For more information on how the Applicant and submission institution are accountable, consult the Triagency guidance on the STRAC Policy.
 Should you have any questions regarding compliance with the Government of Canada's policies, please contact: research@heartandstroke.ca.

 C.7 Ethical Requirements